-See Chapter 3.0, Configuration, Maintenance, View and Run Diagnostic Tests for more information about how to run diagnostic tests.
-Diagnostic setup screens that enable diagnostic testing include a START softkey.
+Diagnostic setup screens that enable diagnostic testing include a START vorticity softkey.
 Press this key to initiate transmission of the test string.
-Pushing the START softkey, immediately turns it into a STOP transmission of the test string.
+Pushing the START softkey.
+Press this key to end transmission of the test string.

 RS-232 Serial Output Test